Fred C. Babcock / Cecil M. Webb WMA

 - Falconers may hunt during the statewide falconry season anytime a management area is open for public access.
 Falconers are not exempt from quota permits during hunts requiring them.

 - Additional dove and hog management hunts may be conducted on this area.
-Refer to Punta Gorda Water Treatment Facility Public Small Game Hunting Area brochure for additional information.
+Refer to Punta Gorda Water Treatment Facility Public Small Game Hunting Area (SGA) brochure for additional information, including regulations specific to the SGA.

 - Open to public access year round but only from 1½ hours before sunrise until 1½ hours after sunset, except access to the campground is allowed anytime camping is allowed and public access is allowed at anytime during the raccoon and opossum season.